-Please take a few minutes on Tuesday, May 14, to email your legislators and ask them to support the thousands of New Yorkers experiencing domestic violence every day.
+If not meeting with your Legislators in person, please take a few minutes on Tuesday, April 29, to email your legislators and ask them to support the thousands of New Yorkers experiencing domestic violence every day.
 DV survivors require access to resources and services that can enhance their own safety, and the safety of their families, and rebuild their lives.

 Below you will find a template email and link to talking points.
 We encourage you to tailor the sample email to highlight any other information you feel your legislators should be aware of (e.g., impacts to your program, what you are seeing in the field, nuances specific to DV programs and the victim/survivors you work with, etc.).
 When sending your email, please attach the supporting documents in the Legislator Packet (attached below).